 The UAA Dietetic Internship, with a concentration emphasis on Alaska Native culture and Alaska healthcare delivery systems, is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 The internship offers the supervised practice experience required to sit for the registered dietitian nutritionist (RDN) examination.
-At this time UAA is accredited for eight (8) students annually.
+At this time UAA is accredited for ten (10) students annually.

-The requirements for becoming an entry-level registered dietitian nutritionist include:
+The current requirements for becoming an entry-level registered dietitian nutritionist include:

 - Complete a minimum of a bachelor's degree at a US regionally accredited university of college and course work accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.

 - Complete an ACEND-accredited supervised practice program at a health-care facility, community agency, or a food service corporation or combined with undergraduate or graduate studies.
 Typically, a practice program will run six to 12 months in length.

 - Pass a national examination administered by the Commission on Dietetic Registration (CDR).
 For more information regarding the examination, refer to CDR's website at www.cdmet.org.